ErfanMomeniii/tts/README.md

 Arabic
 ```

-:information_source: It will update for supporting all languages in the next releases.
+:warning: It will update for supporting all languages in the next releases.

 ## Quick Start